langchain-ai/langgraph/docs/docs/cloud/quick_start.md

 pip install langgraph-cli
 ```

-We can then test our API server as long as we have a valid `LANGCHAIN_API_KEY` and have access to LangGraph Cloud closed beta.
+We can then test our API server locally.
+This requires access to LangGraph closed beta.
+In order to run the server locally, you will need to add your `LANGCHAIN_API_KEY` to the .env file so we can validate you have access to LangGraph closed beta.

 ```shell
 langgraph up